 The section headline, per default, is Company for company pages and Contact for contact pages.
 It contains the basic customer data.
 The customer name is displayed in bold font.
 On its left, the customer icon is displayed.
 Depending on the individual configuration of your CM system, there can be several icons for different types of customers and customer groups.
-On its right, there is a context menu which provides access to several functions, see Managing Customers.
-Next to the context menu you see the name of the customer group which the customer belongs to.
+The buttons provide access to several functions, see Managing Customers.
+Next to the customer name you see the name of the customer group which the customer belongs to.

-Figure 90: Header sections of customer pages
+Figure 92: Header sections of customer pages